Here are some of my favorite published stories and photography packages. Scroll down or jump to my features, interviews, reviews and cocktails.

 Levi Romero

 Levi Romero is a natural choice as the state of New Mexico’s first poet laureate.
 His poetry details New Mexico.
 It speaks to the people and the place.
 It is steeped in the culture.
 And, obviously, you would want your New Mexico poet laureate to seek out the writers, poets and storytellers throughout The Land of Enchantment while tooling around behind the wheel of his ’58 Impala.
-Romero is the right guy for the job.
-Read more…
+Read More…

 Laura Paskus